sara-pena/dbt-tech-test/README.md

 from where the values can be mapped to the `profiles.yml` file.
 Such `.env` file should be included in the `.gitignore` file.
 Having independent environments will allow developers to write in a separate database/schema from production, with their own roles, reducing the risk of mistakenly alter the production pipeline and databases.

   Another advantage of seprating both environments is limiting the data modeled in development, it can reduce processing costs in the warehouse and reduce development time as well.

 - Containerize the environment set up, so it's reproducible along the developers team and production.
 The container could include the installation of dbt core, the database adapter and packages.
 Also, a makefile could be created to condense the most commonly used dbt commands and their configurations.
-For example the `--profiles-dir` flag mentioned before should be automated this way, so developers don't need to enter it everytime.
 - Something useful and pretty simple to implement is a PR template.
 This eases the reviewing process and helps developers allign on the checklist to consider a PR submit ready to review.
 -  Setting a proper CI/CD pipeline to automate code-quality checks, data lineage validation, deployment to production, among many more usecases.
 - Lastly, implementing a data observability tool such us Elementary, Montecarlo or any other package that heps automating the identification and fix of data quality issues.